Dylan Howard

 Dylan Howard (born 19 January 1982) is an entertainment journalist and media executive.
 He is best known for his work as editor-in-chief of the National Enquirer tabloid between 2014 and 2020, a period in which he oversaw a number of scandals involving powerful figures.

-He is currently the CEO of Empire Media Group, Inc which owns 12 digital and print brands.
+He is the CEO of Empire Media Group, Inc which owns 12 digital and print brands.
 He is also the chairman and CEO of Pantheon Media Group which publishes Grazia around the world.
 Previously, Howard was the editor-in-chief and chief content officer at American Media, Inc. (AMI) from 2013 to 2020.
 He is known for spearheading some of the most explosive celebrity exposes in America's entertainment industry.

 Howard has developed shows for Investigation Discovery, TLC, and REELZ.
 He is the author of seven books covering news, true-crime, and entertainment and has produced award-winning podcasts in partnership with Endeavor, including Fatal Voyage: The Mysterious Death of Natalie Wood and Epstein: Devil In The Darkness.

 Early life

-The younger of two brothers, Howard, grew up in the coastal town of Geelong, Victoria.
+The younger of two brothers, Howard, grew up in the coastal city of Geelong, Victoria.
 Howard began his studies at Western Heights College and RMIT University before moving to Deakin.
-He holds a Bachelor of Arts in journalism from Deakin University in Australia.
+He holds a BA in journalism from Deakin University in Australia.

 Howard started his journalism career as a teenager in 1999, writing for The Geelong Advertiser, a daily newspaper circulating in Victoria, Australia, and the Bellarine Peninsula.
 He wrote an opinion column through 2008 for the Saturday edition, Sports Section, titled "Howard's Way".

 Howard left the Geelong Advertiser and worked for a brief stint in New York for celebrity photo agency Big Pictures, owned by Geelong native, Australian media personality and politician Darryn Lyons.
 He returned to Australia and worked for TNT (formerly Southern Cross News), a television station based in Launceston, Tasmania.
 He was also a sportscaster for Australian radio stations, SEN 1116 and 3AW.